ptliu/tandoph/README.md

 MYTH
 ----

-@osera MYTH is, unlike previous works, a tool that can synthesize programs that handle recursive data structures containing algebraic datatypes.
+MYTH is, unlike previous works, a tool that can synthesize programs that handle recursive data structures containing algebraic datatypes.
 It does so by using type annotations on synthesized functions in conjunction with input-output examples, over an ML-like input